ABOUT | ELIGIBILITY | FUNDING | HOW TO APPLY | EVALUATION CRITERIA | NEXT STEPS | FAQ

 [Advisor/Graduate Director Name]

-In your research proposal, focus on convincing the awards committee of the importance of the question, how the funds will allow you to reach certain objectives, and how these objectives fit into your overall thesis schedule, while also demonstrating that the research is sufficiently independent that funds from your mentor cannot be applied.
+Your research proposal should include the objectives, methods, significance, and schedule of your project, including how the award would enhance your thesis work.
+Focus on convincing the selection committee of the importance of the question, how the funds will allow you to reach certain objectives and expand the scope of your thesis work, and how these objectives fit into your overall thesis project.

 General proposal structure: